Henrico County Police Department welcomes seven new officers, most of them female - NewsBreak

 Henrico County Police Department welcomes seven new officers, most of them female

-HENRICO, Va.
-(WRIC) — Last week, the Henrico Police Department welcomed four new female recruits, marking the first time int he force’s history that the majority of a graduating class have been women.
+HENRICO COUNTY, Va.
+(WRIC) — Last week, the Henrico Police Department welcomed four new female recruits, marking the first time in the force’s history that the majority of a graduating class has been women.

 The new female officers are Cameron Liso, Leighann Patterson, Elizabeth Tosick, and Rachel Barbour.
 All four of them graduated from the 75th Basic Henrico Police Academy on Thursday.
-With most of the graduating class being female it’s become one of the most diverse in years.‘There’s a reason for that’: Colonial Heights officials shed light on lack of charges, evidence against former police chief
+The women made their class one of the most diverse graduating classes in years.‘There’s a reason for that’: Colonial Heights officials shed light on lack of charges, evidence against former police chief

 One of the officers decided to pursue this career after working in the medical field.
 Another one decided after graduating college.
 For each of them, the academy was challenging.
 Officer Elizabeth Tosick shares what got her through the process.

 “I know for me personally, even when things got real difficult, when the academy would come in and push you to your limits and when you felt like you couldn’t do anything right, it was my academy mates.
-All three of these girls and everybody else, we would sit down, and we would talk .
+All three of these girls and everybody else, we would sit down, and we would talk.
 We would talk after work.
-It was a really great camaraderie that we had,” explains Tosick.Trial set for Henrico police officer charged in 2021 shooting death of Norfolk man
+It was a really great camaraderie that we had,” Tosick explained.Trial set for Henrico police officer charged in 2021 shooting death of Norfolk man

 Today, being a police officer can be challenging.
 The officers encourage anyone interested in joining law enforcement not to give up.

 “I think you have to remember why you apply.
-It’s a hard experience but it’s so rewarding in the end to say you got through it,” says officer Liso.
+It’s a hard experience but it’s so rewarding in the end to say you got through it,” Liso said.

 Henrico Police is always accepting applications for officers and other positions.
 Anyone interested can click here.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.